 V-MODA is a company that understands style.
 The way they blend form and function makes their products look sleek and sexy, and the Crossfade M-80 is no exception.
 From the moment you cut the red ribbon to get into the box (yes, a red ribbon), you get the sense that these are headphones the celebrities wear.
+If you’d rather have a pair of headphones with noise cancelling technology, you should read our review of the Pioneer SE-NC21M noise cancelling headphones.

 I normally don’t wear headphones while I’m doing things other than writing.
 Typically if I’m out walking or at the gym, I stick to ear buds.
 They’re small and stay in the ears (for the most part), and have suited my needs fairly well.
 When I got a hold of a pair of Crossfade M-80s though, things started to change almost instantly.